georgejecook/georgejecook.github.io/index.md

 **I'm really enthusiastic about Roku development in general** : really - and I've got the goods to prove it :) !
 Here's some of the things I've done/do:

  - Wrote a beautiful unit testing framework for brightscript developers, called [rooibos](https://github.com/georgejecook/rooibos) - it's based on Mocha, and it's awesome - I use it all the time to keep my productivity high and deliver quality code
- - Heavily contributed to the [Brightscript langage vscode extension](https://github.com/TwitchBronBron/vscode-brightscript-language/), which is the number 1 ide extension for roku developers
+ - Heavily contributed to the [Brightscript language vscode extension](https://github.com/TwitchBronBron/vscode-brightscript-language/), which is the number 1 ide extension for roku developers
- - Shared navigation examples, and MVVM code in my public [navigation example](https://github.com/georgejecook/rokuNavSpike)
+ - Created an MVVM framework [maestro](https://github.com/georgejecook/maestro/blob/master/docs/index.md), which includes the following features:
+  - The first ever implementation of _brighterscript_, a _soon to be released language_, which is like typescript for brightscript
+  - MVVM base clases
+  - iOS style view classes and navigation
+  - xml bindings
+  - Which means I get to work 2-400% faster than other devs out there, and so do you, if you use it as well :)
  - Wrote a logging framework, tailored to brightscript and roku development, called [rLog](https://github.com/georgejecook/rLog)
  - Wrote a lightweight processor, a bit like awk, just for brightscript, named [burp](https://github.com/georgejecook/burp)
  - Started the popular, and awesome [Roku developer slack group](http://tiny.cc/nrdf0y)